-The best place to find answers is in The CentOS Community (see page http://wiki.centos.org/GettingHelp), but going there with hands empty is not good idea.
+The CentOS Community different free support vains (see: http://wiki.centos.org/GettingHelp) are the best place to find answers to your question, but going there with hands empty is not good idea.
 It may give the impression you don't really care about.
-Instead, consider the following suggestions to find your own comprehension in order to make your own propositions based on it.
+Instead, consider the following suggestions to find your own comprehension and so, make your propositions based on it.

-The best advice we probably could offer you, when extending respository structure, is to bear in mind The CentOS Project Corporate Identity Structure (see Section 2.4 [Directories trunk Identity], page 14).
-The rest is just matter of choosing appropriate names.

-To illustrate this desition process let's consider the 'trunk/Identity/Themes/Motifs/TreeFlower' directory structure as example.
-It can be read as: the trunk development line of TreeFlower artistic motif; artistic motifs are part of themes; and themes part of CentOS corporate visual identity.
+When we are looking for the correct place to store new files, to bear in mind the corporate visual identity structure used inside the CentOS Artwork Repository (see Section 2.4 [Directories trunk Identity], page 12) would be probally the best advice we could offer, the rest is just matter of choosing appropriate names.
+To illustrate this desition process let's consider the 'trunk/Identity/Themes/Motifs/TreeFlower' directory as example.
+It is the trunk development line of TreeFlower artistic motif.
+Artistic motifs are considered part of themes, which in turn are considered part of CentOS corporate visual identity.

-When building parent directory structures, you may find that reaching an acceptable location may take some time, and as it uses to happen most of time; once you've find one, that may be not a definite solution.
-There are many concepts you need to play with, in order to find a result that match the conceptual idea you try to implement in the new directory structure.
-To know which these concepts are, split directory structures and read their documentation entry from less specific to more specific.
-The concepts used in 'trunk/Identity/Themes/Distro/Motifs/TreeFlower' directory structure are described in the following documentation entries, respectively:
+When building parent directory structures, you may find that reaching an acceptable location may take some time, and as it uses to happen most of time; once you've find it, that may be not a definite solution.
+There are many concepts that you need to play with, in order to find a result that match the conceptual idea you try to implement in the new directory location.
+To know which these concepts are, split the location in words and read its documentation entry from less specific to more specific.